dE Novo L-cysteine biosynthesis in Pseudomonas aeruginosa:

 patHway Assessment for novel aNtibiotic disCovEry

-The de novo cysteine biosynthetic pathways, absent in humans, has been extensively investigateci in Mycobacteria and several gram-negative bacteria and exploited in medicina! chemistry campaigns.
-Surprisingly enough, far Pseudomonas aeruginosa, one of the most threatening pathogens in the antimicrobial resistance era, it still represents a scarcely investigateci and totally unexploited pathway far antibiotic discovery.
+The de novo cysteine biosynthetic pathways, absent in humans, has been extensively investigated in Mycobacteria and several gram-negative bacteria and exploited in medicinal chemistry campaigns.
+Surprisingly enough, for Pseudomonas aeruginosa, one of the most threatening pathogens in the antimicrobial resistance era, it still represents a scarcely investigated and totally unexploited pathway far antibiotic discovery.

-ENHANCE exploits an integrateci approach far validating the enzymes involved in the biosynthesis of cysteine in Pseudomonas aeruginosa as targets far the future development of innovative antibacterials and/or enhancers of antimicrobial therapy.
+ENHANCE exploits an integrated approach far validating the enzymes involved in the biosynthesis of cysteine in Pseudomonas aeruginosa as targets far the future development of innovative antibacterials and/or enhancers of antimicrobial therapy.